 Physician full-time status.
 We collected this variable from the archival records of Healthcorp.
-Physicians ranged from working 30 to 100 percent of a full-time position.
-Physicians who work more hours may feel more fatigued than do those who work part-time (Ozyurt, Hayran & Sur, 2006).
+Physicians ranged from working 30 to 100 percent of full time.
+Physicians who work more hours may feel more fatigued than do those who work part time (Ozyurt, Hayran, & Sur, 2006).

 Pediatrician dummy.
 All physicians in the sample were family practitioners; however, some dealt only with pediatrics.
-We created a dummy variable to differentiate between pediatricians and non-pediatricians.
+We created a dummy variable to differentiate between pediatricians and nonpediatricians.

 Physician continuance commitment.
-Because physicians' perceptions that they have few alternatives or a high perceived cost for leaving may influence their responses to organizational treatment, we measured continuance commitment using Meyer and Allen's six-item continuance commitment scale (1991).
-We asked the respondents to indicate, on a seven-point scale, the extent to which they agreed with the following (1 = strongly disagree / 7 = strongly disagree): (1) Right now, staying with Healthcorp is a matter of necessity as much as desire.
-(2) I feel that I have too few options to consider leaving Healthcorp.
-(3) One of the few negative consequences of leaving Healthcorp would be the scarcity of available alternatives.
-(4) It would be very hard for me to leave Healthcorp right now, even if I wanted to.
-(5) Too much of my life would be disrupted if I decided I wanted to leave Healthcorp now.
-(6) If I had not already put so much of myself into Healthcorp, I might consider working elsewhere.
-The composite reliability of commitment was .83.
+Because physicians' perceptions that they have few alternatives or that the cost of leaving would be high may influence their responses to organizational treatment, we measured continuance commitment using Meyer and Allen's (1991) six-item scale, rated the same as the measures described above: (1) "Right now, staying with Healthcorp is a matter of necessity as much as desire."
+(2) "I feel that I have too few options to consider leaving Healthcorp."
+(3) "One of the few negative consequences of leaving Healthcorp would be the scarcity of available alternatives."
+(4) "It would be very hard for me to leave Healthcorp right now, even if I wanted to."
+(5) "Too much of my life would be disrupted if I decided I wanted to leave Healthcorp now."
+(6) "If I had not already put so much of myself into Healthcorp, I might consider working elsewhere."
+The composite reliability of continuance commitment was .83.
 Further, we included the interactions of continuance commitment with POS and PPCV as control variables in the analysis to rule out a plausible alternative explanation for our results.
-Physicians who expect to interact with administrators for a long time (i.e. high continuance commitment) may reciprocate POS and avoid reciprocating PPCV.
-By testing the interactions of continuance commitment with perceived organizational treatment, we can demonstrate that organizational and professional identification, regardless of continuance commitment, are influencing our results.
+Physicians who expect to interact with administrators for a long time (i.e., who show high continuance commitment) may reciprocate POS and avoid reciprocating PPCV.
+By testing the interactions of continuance commitment with perceived organizational treatment, we could demonstrate that organizational and professional identification, regardless of continuance commitment, influenced our results.

-Variables that influence patient demand.
-Healthcorp administrators try to spread the patient workload equally between physicians by assigning an equal number of patients to each physician.
+Patient demand influences.
+Healthcorp administrators try to spread the patient workload equally among physicians by assigning an equal number of patients to each physician.
 Four variables drive patient demand, which would increase or decrease productivity and policy adherence rates from the demand side (patient initiated) rather than the supply side (doctor initiated).
 Physicians who are assigned large numbers of older, sicker, or female patients by Healthcorp administrators have the highest patient demand.
-To compensate for this effect, we controlled for panel size, panel age, panel average chronic sickness, and percent of panel that is female.
+To compensate for this effect, we controlled for panel size, panel age, panel average chronic sickness, and percentage of panel members who are female.

 Physician demographic variables.
 Physician gender, age, and tenure were also obtained from organizational records.
-Men identify more strongly with their organization than women (Riketta, 2005) and are less responsive to POS (Rhoades and Eisenberger, 2002).
-Likewise, older and longer-tenured physicians are likely to identify more strongly with their organization and also be more familiar with how to get things done around the organization (Ashforth & Mael, 1989; Goldberg et al., 1998; Riketta, 2005).
-To address such systematic variation between our predictor and dependent variables, we controlled for physician demographics in our analysis.
+Men identify more strongly with their organization than women (Riketta, 2005) and are less responsive to POS (Rhoades & Eisenberger, 2002).
+Likewise, older and longer-tenured physicians are likely to identify more strongly with their organization and also be more familiar with how to get things done in the organization (Ashforth & Mael, 1989; Goldberg, Sweeney, Merenda, & Hughes, 1998; Riketta, 2005).
+To address such systematic variation between our predictor and dependent variables, we controlled for physician demography in our analysis.

-Aquino and Douglas (2003) hypothesized that young people and men are more likely to respond negatively to organizational treatment than their older or female counterparts do.
-We included the four interaction terms of age by POS, age by PPCV, gender by POS, and gender by PPCV as control variables in the analysis to demonstrate that organizational and professional identification explain additional variance over previous known moderators of the reciprocity dynamic.
+Aquino and Douglas (2003) hypothesized that young people and men are more likely to respond negatively to organizational treatment than are their older or female counterparts.
+We included the four interaction terms of age by POS, age by PPCV, gender by POS, and gender by PPCV as control